Arkhchance/Elite-Prospecting/README.md

 Extract the content inside EDMC plugin's folder - (re)start EDMC

-Elite-Prospecting can play sound but it require playsound library
+Elite-Prospecting can play sound but it require playsound library and it only works with beta version of [EDMC](https://github.com/Marginal/EDMarketConnector/releases/tag/rel-350-0)
 ```
 pip install playsound
 ```